aditya5076/catalyst-count/README.md

     php artisan serve
     ```

+8. **Start the Queue Worker**: To process jobs in the queue, you need to start a queue worker:

+    ```bash
+    php artisan queue:work
+    ```

+    This command will start a queue worker that processes jobs from the queue.
+Make sure to configure your queue worker to suit your production environment, such as using Supervisor to keep the worker running in the background.

+    With these steps, you can upload a large CSV file using Laravel and process it in the background using queues, which is essential for handling large files without affecting your web server's performance.

-8. **Access the Application**: Open your web browser and access the application at `http://localhost:8000`.
+9. **Access the Application**: Open your web browser and access the application at `http://localhost:8000`.
 You can register an account, log in, and start using the application.

 ## Usage